palewire/go-big-with-github-actions/docs/scraper.md

           git commit -m "Latest data for Iowa" && git push || true
 ```

-Save the file and run the Action again.
+Save the file and rerun the Action.

 Once the workflow has been completed, you should see the `ia.csv` file in your repository's `data` folder.